 Being public, intentional and explicit about our commitment to being Affirming is a continuing process.

-It was an honour for KUC to be asked in June 2016 to accommodate the multi-faith vigil following the horrific Pulse nightclub shooting in Orlando.
-On a Thursday evening our sanctuary was filled beyond capacity by a diverse group of Kamloops community members coming together in solidarity with the traumatized LGBTQ community.
+In June 2016 we were approached to accommodate the multi-faith vigil following the horrific Pulse nightclub shooting in Orlando, and we were honoured and humbled to be asked.
+On a Thursday evening our sanctuary was filled beyond capacity by a diverse group of Kamloops community members coming together in solidarity with the traumatized LGBTQ2S+ community.